 Pratt & Whitney's large commercial engines power more than 25 percent of the world's mainline passenger fleet.
 The company continues to develop new engines and work with its partners in International Aero Engines and the Engine Alliance to meet airline customers' future needs.

-Pratt & Whitney has built a long and distinguished record of providing top-of-the-line engines to 29 armed forces around the world.
-Our military engines power front line fighters, such as the F-15 Eagle, F-16 Fighting Falcon, F-22 Raptor and F-35 Lightning II, as well as the C-17 Globemaster III military transport and Boeing's KC-46, the U.S. Air Force's new airlift tanker.
+Pratt & Whitney has built a long and distinguished record of providing top-of-the-line military engines to 29 armed forces around the world.
+Our engines power front line fighters, such as the F-15 Eagle, F-16 Fighting Falcon, F-22 Raptor and F-35 Lightning II, as well as the C-17 Globemaster III military transport and Boeing's KC-46 Tanker.

-Pratt & Whitney Canada has produced more than 75,000 engines, of which there are currently more than 49,000 engines in service on more than 28,000 aircraft operated by more than 10,000 operators in 200 countries.
+Pratt & Whitney Canada has produced more than 80,000 engines, of which there are currently more than 50,000 engines in service by more than 10,000 operators in 200 countries.

 Pratt & Whitney AeroPower designs and manufactures auxiliary power units and turbojet engines for commercial and military aircraft.
 Products include airborne auxiliary power units and ground power units, and small expendable and recoverable turbojet propulsion systems.